Skip to content ↓

 Why?

-We want children to see themselves as writers and use mark making, symbols and writing type marks in their play as a way of communicating to others.
+We want children to see themselves as writers and use mark making, symbols and letters in their play as a way of communicating to others.

-First milestone: children to begin to use mark-making equipment independently both indoors and outdoors.
+First milestone: Children begin to use mark-making equipment independently.

-Adults use Group Time and play opportunities to model write every day, highlighting its’ meaning.
+Adults use group time and play opportunities to model writing every day, highlighting its meaning.
 Adults make sure that print, books, and mark-making resources are everywhere.

-As children watch adults modelling writing for a purpose; when they are read to and see print around them; when they have exciting resources to mark-make with, children will begin to really value writing and will want to have a go themselves.
+As children watch adults modelling writing for a purpose, are read to and see print around them that is read to them; when they have exciting resources with which to mark-make, they will begin to really value writing and will want to have a go themselves.

 Component